 (Calgary) Cornish contributed mainly on special teams and was a disruptive force on the cover units, recording 15 special-teams tackles.
 He had 10 kickoff returns for 211 yards.
 Cornish ran 12 yards on his only carry and was credited with an additional 18 rushing yards on a lateral play.

 In 34 games with Kansas, Cornish accumulated 2,242 rushing yards and seven touchdowns on 386 carries and had 344 yards and three scores on 51 catches.
 In his senior year, Cornish finished ninth in Division I and first in the Big-12 Conference with 1,457 yards rushing, a single-season Kansas record.
 His best performance of 201 rushing yards and two touchdowns came against Kansas State on Nov.
 18, 2006.
 He was a two-time team MVP and was selected to play for the West in the 82nd East-West Shrine game in 2007.

-Cornish was selected as B.C.’s provincial high school player of the year in 2001.
+Cornish was selected as B.C.’s provincial high school football player of the year in 2001.
 He earned a combined eight letters in football, basketball and track at Saint Thomas More High School.
 He’s a spokesman for Plan Canada, an organization committed to social justice for children in developing countries.